Florida Court Records

 (561) 514-4100

-Individuals can access bankruptcy records online remotely as well as using Florida's filing system known as Public Access To Court Electronic Records, or PACER.
+Individuals may access bankruptcy records online remotely as well as using Florida's filing system known as Public Access To Court Electronic Records, or PACER.
 This program requires a fee depending on which court the requesting party wishes to access records from.
-Individuals can visit the PACER Service Center or call (800) 676-6856 to make requests through PACER.
+Individuals may visit the PACER Service Center or call (800) 676-6856 to make requests through PACER.
 The courthouses in Jacksonville, Orlando, and Tampa provide public terminals for accessing these records free of charge.

 There are also options for individuals to access bankruptcy records over the phone using the Voice Case Information System or VCIS.
 This program allows parties to call (866) 222-8029 ext. # 91 to hear the most current case information over the phone for free.